-Thousands of people head to San Diego to enjoy its weather and attractions, but could I take a trip to my hometown and have a really good vacation?
+Thousands of people head to San Diego to enjoy its weather and attractions, but could I travel to my hometown and have a really good vacation?
 What would I find?

 Where do you stay?

-As the grown-up paying the hotel or apartment rental bill, I quickly decided we didn't need to stay in exactly the areas where I grew up.
+As the grown-up paying the hotel bill, I quickly decided we didn't need to stay in exactly the areas where I grew up.

 My first neighborhood in San Diego still isn't safe and the neighborhood of my teen years required a lovely, but intense, hike to get to the beach.
 Our three-generation family wanted easier beach access.
 We also wanted someplace where friends who still live in town would like to visit.

 Looking for easy beach access and a view for when the munchkin was asleep, I considered two-bedroom vacation rentals in the beach communities of La Jolla, Mission Beach, Ocean Beach and settled on Pacific Beach.
 I'd spent a lot of overnights there with my childhood friends.

 I had no "home" to show my daughter, other than the exteriors of a couple of homes where I used to live.
 There was the house where my prom date had picked me up and tossed pine cones at my second floor roof to get my attention, a la Romeo and Juliet.
 (When we drove by and I told my mother the story, I quickly realized she hadn't known the story.)
 My high school was closed for the summer, which meant we could only drive by and notice it looked very prison-like.